greenpill-dev-guild/cookie-jar/client/README.md

 - Fees go directly to a designated fee collector address

 ### Comprehensive Security Features
-- Blacklist functionality to block problematic addresses
+- Denylist functionality to block problematic addresses
 - Emergency withdrawal option for admin (can be disabled)
 - Custom error handling for secure transaction processing